MonlamAI/monlam.ai/index.md

 ## Project Execution

-The Monlam AI project is being implemented at the Monlam IT Research Center in Dharamsala and in the Monlam AI office at the Dalai Lama Institute Higher Education (DLIHE).
+The Monlam AI project is being implemented at the Monlam IT Research Center in Dharamsala and in the Monlam AI office at the Dalai Lama Institute for Higher Education (DLIHE).
 The project also involves contributions from freelancers from Sera, Jangchup Choling Nunnery, Pecha Jobs and other partner organizations.